Instagram adds Spotify and GoPro integration, video chat and AR camera effects

 At F8, Facebook's developer conference, on Tuesday Instagram rolled out a bunch of new features and enhancements to make it a better place to share, connect and explore.

 GoPro users, for instance, will now have a direct link to post to Instagram Stories from the GoPro app.
 In just a few taps, you'll be able to select, edit and share clips and photos to an Instagram Story or send it via Instagram Direct.
 With the Spotify app, Instagram Product Manager Jyoti Sood said you'll have the option to share stickers of songs or playlists you're listening to.
+(You can share this way to Facebook as well.)
 This adds another way to share even when you don't necessarily have a photo or video to post.

 Instagram will also add augmented reality camera effects, which were brought to Facebook last year.
 The camera effects will be designed by Instagram partners (it's in a closed beta at the moment) and will only show up in the cameras of their followers, Sood said.